-Figure 27: Conducting Broader National Grid Communications Process Workflow the message is updated every four hours, at a minimum, or as information becomes available.
+Figure 27: Conducting Broader National Grid Communications Process Workflow

 9.4.1.1.
 Works with the System Public Information Officer to develop a National Grid-wide or area-wide message to all employees regarding the facts of the Emergency and approves this message prior to distribution.
 This message will be followed up with periodic updates.